Operation Dragoon: War crimes

 French resistance against the occupation by Nazi Germany and the Vichy French puppet government increased drastically in the weeks leading up to the Dragoon landings.
 To fight the uprising, Wehrmacht units committed numerous atrocities and war crimes against French fighters, as well as civilians, in retaliatory acts.
 On 9 June, after an attack on the German garrison at Tulle, the 2nd SS Panzer Division Das Reich hanged about 99 civilians while moving towards northern France during the Tulle massacre.
 The next day, that division murdered 642 civilians in Oradour-sur-Glane during the Oradour-sur-Glane massacre and then proceeded to plunder and raze the town.
 Wehrmacht units also worked together with French collaborators to subdue partisans, for example against the partisan base at the Vercors massif, but with little lasting result.

 Atrocities continued during the German retreat from southern France as Wehrmacht soldiers plundered and burned down towns.
 French civilians were brought before military courts and sentenced to death because of alleged partisan activities.
 These atrocities did not help to subdue the French uprising.
-Instead, the German reprisals had the opposite effect and encouraged the French population to engage in partisan fighting.
+Instead, the German reprisals had the opposite effect and encouraged the greater French population to engage in partisan fighting.